Japanese Input with Fedora 40, Fcitx5, Wayland

 • Updated 2024-11-23 when using Fedora 41.
 Added note about how I configure the 英数 and かな buttons.

 Unfortunately, I have not figured out how to get Google Chrome and VS Code working in Wayland mode with IME support yet.
-So this is not necessarily the most useful post.
-But I think it is still good to document my failure for when I inevitably want to try this again in 6 months.
+So this is not necessarily the most useful post, but I think it is still good to document my experience for when I inevitably want to try this again in 6 months.

 References